IUDevman/gamesense-client/README.md

 * DarkiBoi (TotemPopCounter)

 #### Credits
-Some code used from:
+Some code used from (not directly referenced in code):
 * KAMI / 086
 * Osiris / Finz0 (old base)
 * Backdoored / CookieDragon234
-* Aurora / Memeszz

 <!-- INSTALLATION -->